sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

 nav: true
 ---

-Please review the workshop schedule and ......
+Please review the workshop schedule and pre-meeting tasks listed below.

 {% capture text %}
 1. Know which tutorials you wish the attend.
-2. Potentially submit a *computational problem* to the "Bring Your Own Data" (see below).
+2. Potentially submit a *computational problem* to the "Bring Your Own Data" session (see below).
-3. asdfasdf.
+3. Have SCINet credentials.
-4. asdfasdfa.
+4. Familiarize yourself with the software guide
 {% endcapture %}
 {% include card.md text=text header="Pre-Meeting Checklist" %}

+## Tutorials

+The tutorials presented on the workshop span the range of beginner (new to SCINet) to more advanced (Big Data and Machine Learning).
+If you have questions about the material, please do not hesitate to contact the organizing committee.

 ## Bring Your Own Data